Concho Indian Boarding School: Transfer of buildings to Cheyenne-Arapaho

 The school buildings were transferred to the tribe by the BIA in 1985, potentially for use as business enterprises.
-They have stood abandoned and deteriorating for years.

 In 2014 artist Steven Grounds (Navajo-Euchee) started painting larger than life murals on the exterior walls to honor chiefs and leaders of the Cheyenne and Arapaho tribes, including 19th-century Chief Black Kettle and Suzan Shown Harjo, who was awarded a Presidential Medal of Freedom in 2014.

 In 2015, the tribe planned to convert some of the buildings for use as a fitness center.

 Concho Demonstration School

 In 1962, the BIA introduced a new system for returning troubled students into the regular school systems.
 Earl C Intolubbe (Choctaw), an Education Guidance Specialist for the Bureau of Indian Affairs, set up a model school at Concho.
 It was planned with small classrooms so that individual children received more attention.
 Students who had dropped out of other schools were placed in the special program.
 Some returned within weeks or months to their prior boarding schools or public schools, and some attended Concho for years.
-After 6 years of operation, the school had a 60% success rate of returning students to regular classes.
+After six years of operation, the school had a 60% success rate of returning students to regular classes.
 Intolubbe retired in 1968 when the BIA suggested that the Demonstration School should be combined with the Boarding School, as he felt that would defeat its special mission.